 Since 2007, we have experienced a steady decline in earnings, the contributing factors are too complicated to discuss at this time.
 The highlights of the 50 years are the two exhibitions in Trinidad, one exhibition at Lincoln University in Pennsylvania, one at Hartwick College, Oneonta, upstate NY, and one at Gallery Caribe in Philadelphia, though no longer in existence, hold fond memories.
 I was transported from the Philadelphia airport by limousine and served champagne all the way to my destination.

-I must include my final exhibition in Barbados at the Queens Park Gallery in 1969. a joint exhibition with a great fiber artist Rosylyn Watson.
-Incidentally both Roslyn Watson and myself has just been invited to host another exhibition at the said Queens Park Gallery in December 2020.
+I must include my final exhibition in Barbados at the Queens Park Gallery in 1969.
+It was a joint exhibition with a great fiber artist Rosylyn Watson.
+Incidentally, both Roslyn Watson and myself has just been invited to host another exhibition at the said Queens Park Gallery in December 2020.
 May God spare both our lives to make the exhibition a reality.